“How do I make a Tourtiere , you ask?

-If you have been looking for a Tourtière recipe, you are in luck!
-Traditionally a French-Canadian dish, tourtiere is often served during the Christmas holiday season, but I like to have a few of these in the freezer for those days you just don’t have time to cook.
+Well traditionally a French-Canadian dish, tourtiere is often served during the Holidays, like Thanksgiving, Christmas, or New Years, but I like to have a few of these hearty meat pies in the freezer for those days you just don’t have time to cook.

-Now I know the main focus of this blog is desserts, but I also have a passion for golden flaky pie crust.
-And this recipe really delivers!
+Now I know the main focus of this blog is easy family recipes, but I also have a passion for golden flaky pie crust.
+And this authentic tourtiere recipe really delivers!

 We even have them after a long afternoon on the golf course!
 This is one meat pie you will want to serve anytime, not just during the Holidays.
 The blending of different meats, herbs and spices will have your mouth watering long before the pie is ready to serve.
 But be patient!
-The flaky pastry and delicious filling is worth the wait.
+The Tourtière pie crust and delicious filling is worth the wait.

 Meat pies can be made ahead in a batch and frozen, either in the large 9.5” family size, or in an individual 4” size.
 Pop the frozen Tourtière into the oven for 30-35 minutes, add a salad and presto!
 A meal in minutes.
 Alternatively, bake the pie in a microwavable dish, and dinner can be ready quicker than that!